simonzabrocki/SimulationDashboard/README.md

 ## Project Structure

-The project structure is for the same as for 1.Main: gggi-simtool except the simulation tool.
+The project structure is for the same as for 1.Main: gggi-simtool except the simulation tool menu.

+# Roadmap

+Code:
+- Fetch simulation data and model from external database
+- Improve modularity by using a sub repo for ggmodel_dev.
+- Improve simulation page to add new models more easily

+Features:
+- Improve country comparator
+- Improve downloadable pdf report
+- Add data explorer for simulation models (like the one for the index)

 # Contributing